Dr. Fox effect: Attire and appearance

 The way that teachers present themselves or the attire they wear when teaching lectures can be a factor on student evaluation of teachers.
 According to Virginia P. Richmond, the attire of a teacher influences the way that students perceive their teacher.
-For example, teachers are perceived to be more competent, organized, prepared and knowledgeable when they dress formally with a coat and tie but they are also presumed to be not receptive to students' needs and low in student–teacher interaction.
-However, when teachers dress casually with collar-button shirts and jeans, they are perceived to be more friendly, flexible, fair and open but not so competent.
-From another study about predicting teacher evaluation from physical appearance, attire and appearance may be a factor influencing the rating by students but the effect will somewhat diminish when other more important and significant information is provided.
+For example, teachers are perceived to be more competent, organized, prepared, and knowledgeable when they dress formally with a coat and tie but they are also presumed to be not receptive to students' needs and low in student–teacher interaction.
+However, when teachers dress casually with collar-button shirts and jeans, they are perceived to be more friendly, flexible, fair, and open but not so competent.
+From another study about predicting teacher evaluation from physical appearance, a teacher’s attire and appearance may be a factor influencing the rating by students but the effect will somewhat diminish when other more important and significant information is provided.
 For instance, the study found out that unattractive voices dilute the effects of attractive faces of teachers.